GeorgiosSmyrnis/ioi/run_tests/README.md

 pip install -r requirements.txt
 ```

-Once you have piston setup, or have made the necessary changes to the `run_submission` function in [scoring.py](scoring.py) (see below for more info), you can run the pipeline with the following command:
+Once you have piston setup and running, or have made the necessary changes to the `run_submission` function in [scoring.py](scoring.py) (see below for more info), you can run the pipeline with the following command:

 ```bash
 python tests_runner.py [-h] [--local_results_path LOCAL_RESULTS_PATH] [--id_column ID_COLUMN] [--max_concurrent_requests MAX_CONCURRENT_REQUESTS] [--test_batch_size TEST_BATCH_SIZE] [--dry_run] [--override]